 If you have your own portal or self service tool to submit the request remember that you'll likely need to have a valid 'hostmaster' or 'webmaster' email address at your organisation (a lot of cert management tools force this naming convention on ya)

-Your signing authority (likely Verisign, GoDaddy GeoTrust etc) will verify your request and return the signed certificate to you in a '.crt' '.pem' or maybe even just text in an email.
+Your signing authority (likely Verisign, GoDaddy GeoTrust etc) will verify your request and return the signed certificate to you in a '.crt' '.pem' or maybe even just text in an email. - Use the KYRTool to create a keyring file to house the certificate to deploy to Domino

 In a command prompt - change to the C:\IBM\Notes directory - then type: